mahermansur19/drug_discovery-activity-prediction-ml/README.md

 # Molecular Activity Prediction

-This project predicts whether a small molecule is biologically active or inactive against SARS-CoV-2, using classical machine learning and deep learning techniques based on cheminformatics features.
+This project predicts whether a small molecule is biologically active or inactive, using classical machine learning and deep learning techniques based on cheminformatics features.

 ## Models Applied